opendaylight/netconf/docs/user-guide.rst

                              Number of connector configs per generated file --distribution-folder DISTRO-FOLDER
-                             Directory where the karaf distribution for controller is located --ssh SSH              Whether to use ssh for transport or just pure tcp --exi EXI              Whether to use exi to transport xml content --debug DEBUG          Whether to use debug log level instead of INFO --md-sal MD-SAL        Whether to use md-sal datastore instead of default simulated datastore.
+                             Directory where the karaf distribution for controller is located --ssh {true,false}     Whether to use ssh for transport or just pure tcp --exi {true,false}     Whether to use exi to transport xml content --debug {true,false}   Whether to use debug log level instead of INFO --md-sal {true,false}  Whether to use md-sal datastore instead of default simulated datastore.
+      --time-out TIME-OUT    the maximum time in seconds for executing each PUT request -ip IP                 Ip address which will be used for creating a socket  address.It  can  either  be a machine name, such as java.sun.com, or a textual representation of its IP address.
+      --thread-pool-size THREAD-POOL-SIZE
+                             The number of threads to keep in the pool, when creating a device simulator.
+Even if they are idle.
+      --rpc-config RPC-CONFIG
+                             Rpc config file.
+It can be used to define custom rpc  behavior, or override the default one.Usable for testing buggy device behavior.

 Supported operations
 ^^^^^^^^^^^^^^^^^^^^